Health Care Consultant

 For non-prescription medication the parents must provide a written authorization form from their physician, a signed statement listing the medication(s), dosage, and criteria for its use.
 This written statement shall be valid one year from the date it was signed.

 All medications whether prescription or non-prescription must be accompanied by a signed authorization form from the parent before medication is administered.
-These authorization forms will be provided to parents by staff.
+These authorization forms will be provided to parents.

 To protect your child from exposure to foods, medicine, chemicals, or other materials to which they are allergic, parents are responsible to list all known allergies on the appropriate registration form upon enrollment.